 Before your surgery

-Please make sure you know which hospital to go to.
+Please make sure you know which hospital to go to and plan your journey.
 If you are not sure, please phone one of the telephone numbers at the top of the page and a member of staff will help you.

 For information on how to prepare and what to bring with you, read the relevant information leaflet below: